Founded: May 4, 1900

 Expected Ticket Availability

-The club website is presented in both German and English language flavours which makes buying your match ticket very straightforward and the process also includes convenient Print@Home or Mobile Ticket options.
+The club website is presented in both German and English language versions which makes buying your match ticket very straightforward and the process also includes convenient Print@Home or Mobile Ticket options.

 Information about visiting the Max Morlock Stadion for fans with disabilities can be found at: